3 - Introduction to engagement

 Other external stakeholders (financial and technical partners, local actors, professional federations, or other partners on topics strategic for the organisation such as education, innovation, development).

-Organisational profile 📊 : The different organisational profiles should be taken into account to adapt the messages delivered.
-They can be distributed by sector & trades, or at least between:
+Organisation profile 📊 : Different organisation profiles should be taken into account to adapt the messages delivered.
+They can be distributed by sector & activities, or at least between:

 Profile or sector “lower emitter or decarbonising”